 However, If you think that you need more choice or have a smaller budget, I’ve written an extensive buying guide on random orbital sanders, and you’re more than welcome to have a look.
-I hope you’ll find something for you there.
+I hope you’ll find something for yourself there.

 Subscribe To My FREE DIY Newsletter!